 Try the recipe from Del’s Cooking Twist.

 4. Steamed Shrimp Cocktail (with Easy Sugar-Free Cocktail Sauce)

 Shrimp cocktail is one of our all-time favorite party recipes.
 Everyone loves it, it feels celebratory, and so long as you make your own no-added-sugar cocktail sauce, it’s actually really healthy.
-Most of the recipes we’ve tried boil the shrimp instead of steaming them in a steamer basket, but we’ve found that steaming makes the meat more tender, less rubbery, and preserves its integrity — and it takes the same amount of time and effort, so why not?
-Just peel them after cooking and arrange on a platter for guests to keep the mess down.
+In most of the recipes we’ve tried you boil the shrimp instead of steaming them in a steamer basket, but we’ve found that steaming makes the meat more tender, less rubbery, and preserves its integrity — and it takes the same amount of time and effort, so why not?
+Just peel them after cooking and arrange them on a platter for guests to keep the mess down.
 If you pop the platter on top of a second tray with crushed ice, it’ll keep the shrimp cool enough to stay out for a while — but usually, these are the first to go, anyway.

 Sweet potato rafts are the perfect substitute if you’re looking to avoid the refined carbs from bread and crackers while adding a ton of flavor and vitamins.
 In this recipe, sweet potato toasts are given a dollop of white bean spread, then topped with a spoonful of albacore tuna-based Mediterranean “salsa.”
 For a vegan — and lower-cost — version of this, you could simply leave out the tuna salsa, and sprinkle instead with finely-diced roasted beets and sea salt flakes.

 Try the recipe from Daisybeet.